 Step 2 – Discuss your concerns

 If you believe information on your Notice is incorrect, please contact your local BC Assessment office and discuss your concerns or questions.
-You can do this by phone or in person, or by using the online form
+You can do this by phone or by using the online form

 .
 The contact information for your local office is listed on the front of your Property Assessment Notice.